JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 The actual Watch collector/coordinator dependency closure passes watchOS SDK typechecking after this change.
 Device confirmation that the popup no longer appears remains pending.

+### Forward-transfer disconnect confirmation restored

+The user identified another app connected to the sensor during earlier tests.
+That may explain why the phone retained its physical link despite xDrip releasing its local connection; the earlier observations do not establish that the callback wait or discovery behavior caused the failure.
+At the user's request, forward transfer again waits for xDrip's local disconnect confirmation (or no local link) before taking the final counter snapshot and sending ACTIVATE.
+Progress now says “Disconnecting iPhone” during that wait.
+The page advises stopping other apps' sensor connections before switching.

+Watch service-filtered scanning, advertised-name lookup, double-tap reset and system-alert suppression remain unchanged.
+In particular, double-tap local recovery still requests cancellation without waiting; it is not a handoff.
+The scoped phone SDK check and all 26 existing host tests pass.
+These tests do not simulate disconnect callbacks.
+Device validation should repeat both transfer directions with other sensor connections stopped, without cycling Bluetooth.